Quick Introduction to HTML

 Also, in browsers that have a “bookmarks” or “favorites” list, the

-title is the name given to the document in the list.
+browser uses the title to indicate the document in the list.

 <title>My Web Page</title>

-in the head block of your HTML document, the browser should
+in the head block of an HTML document, the browser should

-put the text “My Web Page” at the top of the window when you
+put the text “My Web Page” at the top of the window where it

 Text

 The information content of a typical HTML document is its text.
-Any text in your document should be enclosed in some kind of tag.
+Some tag should enclose any text in the document.

-In most tags, white space such as consecutive space
+In most tags, the browser replaces white space, such as

-characters, tab characters, and line endings, are replaced by a
+consecutive space characters, tab characters, and line endings,

 use HTML tags or styles.